Kequc/nano-records/README.md

 Nano Records
 ===

+A NanoRecords document is useful in making the fewest requests possible to the database and abstracting retries, views, or other database busy work away from you.
+This is a quick way to get up and running with couchdb.
+If it finds that the current revision is out of date on any document it will retrieve the latest from the database and try again a maximum of a few times.

 Note: As of the time of this writing this code has not been run in production, I just wrote it.
 Tests are missing for attachments and views but otherwise this seems to work in its current state.

 ```javascript